dlang-tour/core/public/content/en/basics.md

 /// Returns: average of array
 double average(int[] array) {
-    // The property .empty for arrays isn't native in
+    // The property .empty for arrays isn't
-    // D but has to be made accessible by importing
+    // native in D but has to be made accessible
-    // the function from std.array
-    import std.array: empty, front;
+    // by importing the function from std.array import std.array: empty, front;

     double accumulator = 0.0;
     auto length = array.length;
     while (!array.empty) {
-        // this could be also done with array.front
+        // this could be also done with .front
         // with import std.array: front;
         accumulator += array[0];
         array = array[1 .. $];